tharunks/ece1779-inventory-project/project_proposal.md

 * The Fly.io function just calls sendgrid API with any SMTP setup or DNS headaches.
 #### Serverless Integration
 * **Fly.io Functions** will be used to send automated email alerts when item quantities fall below a specified threshold.
 This ensures that managers are promptly informed about low inventory levels.
-* This function will act like serverless since a separate lightweight python or node.js application will be configured to listen to the REST api call and simply send the notification.
+* This function will act like serverless since a separate lightweight python or node.js application will be configured to listen to the REST api call and simply send the email notification.
-* The app will be configured so that it automatically scales to 0 when not in use.
+* The app will be configured so that it automatically scales to 0 when not in use there by acting serverless.
 #### CI/CD pipelines
 The project will implement a continuous integration and continuous deployment (CI/CD) pipeline using **GitHub Actions**.
 Each commit or pull request will trigger automated workflows that:
 * Run unit tests to ensure code quality before merging.